Safeguard Dosage Calculator for Cattle

 What Your Medication Dosage Means

-The result tells you exactly how much product to administer per animal, which you multiply by the treatment duration for the total supply needed.
+The result provides an estimate of how much product to administer per animal, which you multiply by the treatment duration for the total supply needed.

 Standard Treatment